rainbow-robots/alchemy-community-bot/README.md

 * Had a long day of coding and need a pick-me-up?
 Tweet **@AlchemyPDXBot** with **#joke**, and our bot will tweet you a random coding joke.
 * Did you meet a milestone or have a favorite memory or pic of your time at alchemy?
 Tweet **@AlchemyPDXBot** with **#AlchemyMoment** and it will be saved in a collection and retweeted as a throwback once a week.
 * We also have a Rasberry Pi with a keypad of emojis we programmed, living within the Alchemy building, coders can take a moment in their day to create an emoji story on the keypad and our bot will post it.

-### Dont have a twitter? ###

-You can still get a random joke by putting *https://alchemypdxbot.herokuapp.com/api/v1/jokes/random* into the browser,to get a random coding joke, refresh for another.

 ### The Tech ###